-Welcome to my web page for my brand new book,
+Welcome to my web page for the brand new edition of my book,

 Tell Their Exclusive Life Stories.”